sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `storage.Delete`

-Deletes a previously Stored `storage.Object`.
+Deletes a previously Stored object.
 This call does not fail if the specified object does not exist.
 It can fail if the caller does not have access permission to that object or if the Storage Service cannot reach the object storage.
 In these cases, an error is returned.

 > DISCLAIMER: Current implementation of `storage.Delete` does not ensure safe concurrent access.